-The transmitter can be snapped apart to replace the batteries by twisting a thin coin between the two halves of the transmitter.
-DO NOT TAKE THE FRONT PART OF THE TRANSMITTER APART.
+The remote can be snapped apart to replace the batteries by twisting a thin coin between the two halves of the remote.
+DO NOT TAKE THE FRONT PART OF THE REMOTE APART.
 When installing the new batteries, be sure to place the positive (+) side down as marked.
 Snap the two halves back together.

-Replacement/additional transmitters
+Replacement/additional remotes

-In the event a transmitter is lost, return the remaining transmitters to your dealer for reprogramming of your remote entry system.
-This is necessary to prevent further unauthorized use of the lost transmitter.
+In the event a remote is lost, return the remaining remotes to your dealer for reprogramming of your remote entry system.
+This is necessary to prevent further unauthorized use of the lost remote.

-Additional transmitters may be purchased from your dealer (remote entry system will work with up to four transmitters).
-Return your existing transmitters to your dealer so the remote entry system can be reprogrammed with your new and existing transmitters.
+Additional remotes may be purchased from your dealer (remote entry system will work with up to four remotes).
+Return your existing remotes to your dealer so the remote entry system can be reprogrammed with your new and existing remotes.